 Less rain, more sun for the rest of the week!

 CHARLESTON, S.C.
 (WCSC) - Less rain and more sunshine is expected as we head through the rest of this week.
-A spotty shower or two is possible near the coast around lunch time before scattered storms start to develop inland, well away from the coastline.
+Scattered showers and storms will be possible through this evening inland, well away from the coastline.
 Highs today will reach the upper 80s.
 Over the next couple days, we’ll see fewer storms with more of you staying dry.
 Highs will be near 90 degrees Thursday and Friday.
-It looks like a hot weekend with highs staying near 90 degrees and only a slight chance of a shower or storm Saturday and Sunday.
+The weekend will be hot with highs staying near 90 degrees and only a slight chance of a shower or storm Saturday and Sunday.

 Copyright 2021 WCSC.
 All rights reserved.